HansonSoftware/haydenhanson.dev/src/posts/my-thinkpad-setup.md

 I am using the **ThinkPad T480** 14.0" FHD Touchscreen with an i5-8350U CPU, 16GB DDR4 RAM and a fingerprint reader.
 I got it refurbished from Amazon for around $200.

 The only problem when I got it was that the battery life was _horrible_.
-I upgraded the external battery to a 72WH battery to fix this.
+I upgraded the external battery to a 72WH battery to fix this and it's been great since!